MrSkwiggs/Netswift/README.md

 ## Example Project

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-It contains the full implementation of the tutorial above, along as a few other examples.
+It contains the full implementation of the tutorial above, along a few other examples.

 ## Installation